 Following discussions with customers, the need became clear from oil palm growers for a new generation of crane to assist in the harvesting of the fruit bunches from oil palm trees.
 The crane would have to be stronger, more compact, lighter, and less costly to maintain than the cranes in use at that time.

 Hyva Malaysia worked in conjunction with Hyva’s Crane Division to develop the HB50FFB crane, a specially designed agricultural crane tailored to the day-to-day operating demands of large-scale, commercial oil palm harvesting.
 It has a lifting capacity of 4.8 tonnes and a reach of 4.98 m.

 Designers also provided a pair of hydraulic cylinders for the swing function.
-This increases torque for pivoting the boom and also provides load balancing by applying torque to opposite sides of the swing drive’s rack-and-pinion assembly.
+This provides greater torque tan a single cylinder for pivoting the boom and also provides load balancing by applying torque to opposite sides of the swing drive’s rack-and-pinion assembly.

-Two pairs of quick-acting hydraulic couplings were provided for auxiliary hydraulic functions.
+Two pairs of quick-acting hydraulic couplings are provided for supplying auxiliary hydraulic functions.

 The crane is normally mounted to a truck or trailer bed and left unfolded.
 To keep erratic movements of the vehicle in transit from damaging the crane, the over-center valves for the crane’s swing and main boom can be bypassed.
 This allows the crane to follow the vehicle’s movements.

 For more information, email [email protected] or visit www.hyvacrane.com.